 remember the complete euphoria of placing your hands on the shoulders of your

 then-crush, and swaying back and forth while arm’s length apart.
-Erica Lewis’s Daryl Hall is My Boyfriend
+Erica Lewis’s Daryl Hall is My Boyfriend is all about

 those pop song memories; a gorgeous and candid poetry collection that digs deep